Skip to main content

 June 24, 2011

 Washington, D.C. - Last week, the Obama administration announced changes to Secure Communities, a program intended to identify illegal immigrants in police custody who have been arrested and fingerprinted.
 These changes could potentially allow millions of illegal and criminal immigrants to remain in the United States.
-House Judiciary Committee Chairman Lamar Smith (
+House Judiciary Committee Chairman Lamar Smith (R-Texas) criticized the Obama administration for this misguided decision.

 June 23, 2011